 By registration; limited to the first 110 participants from ATS member schools.
 Plenaries and workshops will provide tools and peer learning to enhance the financial officer’s and technology professional's skills.

 By registration.
 This workshop—for current users of the Entering Student Questionnaire (ESQ) and Graduating Student Questionnaire (GSQ)—will address the basic use of the instruments and interpretation of the data, with a special focus on using the data for institutional assessment and its connection to the Commission Standards of Accreditation.

 Please be sure to have all applications received by the ATS office by the Wednesday, December 2, 2015 deadline.

 By registration; limited to those in their first three years in office.
 Experienced leaders will move new presidents through issues associated with the president’s role as CEO.
 Speakers will address the value in the equilibrium model, institutional advancement, faculty relations, and team building.
 This event is a prerequisite for the ATS Presidential Leadership Intensive Conference offered each January.

 By application.
 Designed for academic deans in their first year or two of service, the school will provide new deans with important information and nurture the development of the skills that will make their work more effective and fulfilling.
 It will acquaint new deans with the resources available to theological schools through ATS, facilitate connections between academic deans serving within the distinctive world of theological education, and continue the process of formation into the vocation of the academic deanship.

 By registration.
 This conference provides a collegial network for support and information sharing for recruitment officers, admissions directors, financial aid officers, registrars, deans of students, housing staff, and career services staff.
 Practical how-to workshops, complemented by broader presentations common to those who work with students, will be the focus.
-This year's theme is New Models for New Times: Managing Educational Policy Change in Student Personnel.
+This year's theme is Creating Holistic and Seamless Learning Environments in Student Affairs.